npsar-nasa/npSAR-dl/README.md

 # npSAR-dl Project

+> **Deep learning model for semantic segmentation of glacial lakes from Sentinel-1 SAR imagery using U-Net architecture with EfficientNet backbone.**

 A deep learning-based system for automated glacial lake detection and monitoring in Nepal using Synthetic Aperture Radar (SAR) satellite imagery from Sentinel-1.
-This project focuses on monitoring critical glacial lakes including Imja Tsho, Gokyo Tsho, Chamlang Tsho, Tilicho Tsho, and Tsho Rolpa to support early warning systems for glacial lake outburst floods (GLOFs).
+This project focuses on monitoring critical glacial lakes including Imja Tsho, Gokyo Tsho, Chamlang Tsho, Tilicho Tsho, and Tsho Rolpa.
 ## Installation

 ### Requirements